 As a blogger, one of the questions I’ve wondered is how to create a unique brand.
 There are a lot of bloggers out there.
 Even if you narrow down the field to bloggers in my particular niche that are about the same size I am, there are still a lot of bloggers out there.

 So, how do I stand out from the rest?
 How can I be better seen in the sea of bloggers out there?
 One of the ways is by learning how to create a unique brand on Pinterest.

 I love Pinterest, and it can be an excellent source of traffic with the right images.
 It can also be a waste of time with the wrong pictures.
 This year, I have been working on creating a brand.
 Just like the Green Giant logo is the same for all of their products, I want the look of all of my material to have a similar feel.
 Since I have six sites, it can be a challenge to create a unique brand look that ties them all together.

-One of the first places I’m starting is with the images I’m creating for Pinterest.
-In the past, I used whatever font, color and look inspired me at the moment.
-My pins from one day or month or blog to the next had absolutely nothing in common.
+First, one of the first places I’m starting is with the images I’m creating for Pinterest.
+In the past, I used whatever font, color, and look inspired me at the moment.
+So, my pins from one day or month or blog to the next had absolutely nothing in common.
 No one would have been able to look at them and tell that they were all from me, my brand.
-This is how I’m creating a unique brand look on Pinterest:

 - Create images of a similar size.
 The recommended size for Pinterest is 736×1128.